Acacia roycei

-Acacia roycei is a shrub or tree of the genus Acacia and the subgenus Plurinerves that is endemic to an area of western Australia.
+Acacia roycei is a shrub or tree of the genus Acacia and the subgenus Plurinerves endemic to an area of western Australia.

 Description

 The dense shrub or tree typically grows to a height of 1 to 6 m with usually hairy branchlets that have pale yellow new shoots.
 Like most species of Acacia it has phyllodes rather than true leaves.
-The rigid, grey-green and cylindrical phyllodes are straight to slightly curved with a length of 4 to 8 cm and a diameter of 1 to 1.5 mm with 12 to 16 close, slightly raised nerves.
+The rigid, grey–green and cylindrical phyllodes are straight to slightly curved with a length of 4 to 8 cm and a diameter of 1 to 1.5 mm with 12 to 16 close, slightly raised nerves.
 It blooms from August to October and produces yellow flowers.
-The simple inflorescences occur singly or in pairs on the axils and have spherical flower-heads with a diameter of 5 to 6 mm and contain 55 to 75 densely packed golden coloured flowers.
+The simple inflorescences occur singly or in pairs on the axils and have spherical flower–heads with a diameter of 5 to 6 mm and contain 55 to 75 densely packed golden coloured flowers.
 The glabrous, chartaceous, yellow brown to plae brown seed pods that form after flowering are raised over seeds and slightly constricted between each seed and are strongly curved with a length of up to 5 cm and are 4 to 5 mm wide.